Climate and Air

 In 2016-17, the City's Sustainability Director worked with a team of consultants, community representatives with technical expertise, and departmental staff involved in climate issues, to develop a detailed Climate Action & Adaptation Plan recommended for the City of St. Louis Sustainability Plan.

-To understand projections of a St. Louis Climate Hazards Report, in 2018 the Office of Sustainability oversaw development of a City of St. Louis Climate Vulnerability Assessment, developed in conjunction with the City's Office of Resilience, City Departments of Health and Emergency Response, Planning & Urban Design, and the Brown School at Washington University in St. Louis.
+To understand projections of the St. Louis Climate Hazards Report conducted by John Posey of East-West Gateway Council of Governments in 2016, in 2018 the City's Office of Sustainability oversaw development of a City of St. Louis Climate Vulnerability Assessment, developed in conjunction with the City's Office of Resilience, City Departments of Health and Emergency Response, Planning & Urban Design Agency, and the Brown School at Washington University in St. Louis.

 Below is an Infographic summarizing the City's Climate Protection Initiative.
 Details and links to various climate protection documents are included below the infographic.